pierre818181/runpod-cuda-version-reporter/README.md

 # runpod-cuda-version-reporter
  A runpod serverless worker that just reports the CUDA version of the machine

-# this triggers a build
+# this should trigger a build